dojot/dojot/connector/mqtt/vernemq/broker/src/dojot_acl_plugin/readme.md

     ./rebar3 compile

-Then enable the plugin using:
+Then enable the plugin using (inside of container docker running verneMQ with the copy of plugin):

     vmq-admin plugin enable --name dojot_acl_plugin --path <PathToYourPlugin>/dojot_acl_plugin/_build/default